dbeniamine/conf/README.md

 some obvious reason of privacy.
 Therefore some variables might not be correctly set (particulary in mutt files) and some parts of the configuration might usable without a few adaptations.

+Most of the scripts used here are available in my [script repo](https://github.com/dbeniamine/scripts)